JosefinE7/MS3_book_club/README.md

 1. Click on Profile tab in navbar
 1. Scroll down to _Wealth and Poverty_ book mentioned above
 1. Click _Delete_ button
-1. Click takes me back to the Home TO PROFILE page with the flash message of “Book Successfully Deleted!”
+1. Click takes me back to the Home page with the flash message of “Book Successfully Deleted!”
 1. Scroll down to where _Wealth and Poverty_ was previously
 1. _Wealth and Poverty_ has successfully been deleted
 1. Test successful

 ### Testing Log Out tab

-1. Login through _ Log In_ page
+1. Login through _Log In_ page
 1. Arrive on _Profile_ page
 1. Click on Log Out tab in navbar
 1. Click takes me back to Log In page with the flash message: “You have been logged out”